Cercozoa Cavalier-Smith 1998, emend. Adl et al. 2005

 Clypeolina, Diaphoropodon, Lecythium, Leptochlamydophrys, Penardeugenia.

 Note: this is not a complete overview of Cercozoa.
+It is limited to naked amoebae and amoebaflagellates.

 After Adl et al, Revised Classification of Protozoa, 2012